 If you submit questions using our contact forms on the website, we process the data you enter in the contact form in order to answer these questions.

 You can sign up for our newsletter on our website to receive information about our products, services, and events.
 We use the data you provide to send you our newsletter based on the consent you have given us.

 In order to protect your identity, registration involves a double opt-in procedure.
 After entering your data in our website, you will receive a confirmation email.
 Registration will not be complete until you click the link in the confirmation email.

-Our newsletter is distributed via the vendor's platform:
+Our newsletter is distributed via the following vendors:

 150 N. Michigan Ave., Suite 1230